 I understand the passion to try and improve the UK’s political system and it is crucial that as politicians we always look for ways to improve.
 However, I do believe we should be proud of the peaceful and democratic way we govern ourselves as a nation.

-The First Past the Post (FPTP) system, for the most part, produces governments with working majorities in Parliament.
-This allows for a more decisive and stable form of government.
+While no system is perfect, the present FPTP system will, more often than not, ensure that elected governments have a working majority in Parliament.
 As well as decisive government, a clear opposition is often an outcome of elections using FPTP, allowing for effective scrutiny of the government of the day.
+This in turn allows for a more decisive, accountable and stable form of government.

 I believe that alternative systems are less transparent, more complicated and less likely to lead to effective government so you will not be surprised to read that I fully support First Past the Post and I do not share your view that Proportional Representation would be a preferential system of voting for three fundamental reasons: